atamon/kube-cluster-alias/README.md

 # kube-cluster-alias
 For when you work in several clusters at the same time and tend to get sloppy

+# Requirements

+Depends on `jq` (https://stedolan.github.io/jq/) to get the namespaces.
+(Yeah I guess this should be done without a dependency :) )

 # Usage